 A method for detecting and classifying rotor and load defects in PMSM drive systems that utilizes the Hall sensor analog signals available for control was presented in this paper.
 It was shown that interaction between the signatures produced by rotor and load defects could cause false indications when conventional spectrum analysis based detection methods (MCSA) is applied.
 The main advantage of Hall sensor based fault detection is its capability of detecting and classifying rotor and load defects.
-The claims made in this paper were verified through experimental testing under local demagnetization, rotor eccentricity, and load unbalance conditions.
-It was shown that the proposed method can provide reliable separation of rotor and load defects for cases where they co-exist.
-This is meaningful considering that conventional spectrum analysis methods based on current (MCSA) or vibration measurements fail under this conditions.
-The proposed method is expected to provide sensitive and reliable detection and separation of rotor and load defects independent of motor model, design, or operating conditions at low added cost.
+Another advantage of the proposed method was identified as its simple and reliable detection capability under transient conditions for applications with speed variations.

-Fig. 10 Experimental measurements of (a) Hall sensor output signal and (b) MCSA results of f_r sideband under local demagnetization (3% of one PM chipped) with load unbalance that results in 0%, 8.6% torque oscillations (φ_r - φ_l = 0° & 180°) at f_r (rotor B)
+Fig. 12 Experimental measurements of (a) Hall sensor output signal and (b) MCSA results of f_r sideband under local PM demagnetization (3% of one PM chipped) and without and with load unbalance that results in 0%, 8.6% torque oscillations ($\phi_r - \phi_l = 0^\circ \& 180^\circ$) at f_r (rotor B)